-Network dissemination.
-A server needs to deliver notifications to affected subscribers over a network.
+Network Dissemination A server needs to deliver notifications to affected subscribers over a network.
 The problem of efficient message delivery has long been tackled in networking and distributed systems research.
 The traditional delivery mechanism is based on client polling.
 The next generation of delivery mechanism uses real push techniques based on group-based multicast protocols, e.g., IP multicast.
 Multicast provides a perfect interface for channel-based subscription services.
 IP multicast has also been exploited in building publish/subscribe systems that support more general filter-style subscriptions [22].
-Because of slow adoption of IP multicast, there have been proposals for supporting application-level multicast using an overlay network (e.g., [8]).
+Because of slow adoption of IP multicast, there have been proposals for supporting application-level multicast using an overlay network (e.g., [7]).
 Oftentimes, they use an overlay network called distributed hash tables, which provide a convenient hash table abstraction over the participating overlay nodes.
-The problems with multicast were discussed in Section 2.2.2.
-Although we have included multicast as a comparison, the problem with most multicast techniques is that of number of groups.
-In order to implement publish/subscribe, we need a large number of groups (one for each possible subscriber set) and these techniques do not scale to large number of groups.
-Group reduction techniques [22] require the end subscriber to have the ability to filter out unwanted messages.
-The group size problem is seen in our experimental results with our implementation of multicast, where we avoided the need for large number of groups by encoding the set of subscriptions as part of the message.
+The problems with multicast were discussed in Section 2.1.2.

-An alternative dissemination interface is content-based networking [7, 3, 9].
+An alternative dissemination interface is content-based networking [6, 3, 8].
 A content-based network can be used to implement a publish/subscribe system supporting filter subscriptions.
 A number of such systems have been developed (e.g., [27, 26, 15]).
-SemCast [24] proposes a number of techniques for efficient dissemination including the use of dynamic statistics.
+Sem-Cast [24] proposes a number of techniques for efficient dissemination including the use of dynamic statistics.
 However, subscriptions in all these systems are limited to stateless filters.
 Nevertheless, they can still be used by our system as the messaging layer for delivering notifications once they are computed.
 We use message and subscription reformulation to enable traditional content-based networks to handle stateful queries.